Central Virginia

 • 00:15:57

-So transit is obviously a central piece of that, but I think there's, it's just
+So it's a central piece of that, but I think there's, it's just,

-I hope they can move beyond just buses and UTS and figure out how we can.
+I hope they can move beyond just buses and UTS and figure out how we can move apart.

 • 00:16:11